-There are mutual correlations between the climatic variables:
+There are mutual correlations between the climatic variables.
+These correlations are captured by use of synchronized hourly time series, namely:

-- hourly time series for wind energy generation; - hourly time series for PV8 solar generation; - daily time series for temperature (these can be used to calculate hourly time series of temperature sensitive electricity consumption); - monthly time series for hydroelectric power generation.
+- hourly time series for wind energy generation; - hourly time series for PV9 solar generation; - daily time series for temperature (these can be used to calculate hourly time series of temperature sensitive electricity consumption); - monthly time series for hydroelectric power generation.